signalogic/SigSRF_SDK/mediaTest_readme.md

 To achieve consistent real-time performance and highest audio quality, other applications and periodic Linux logging and other housekeeping operations should be limited to a bare minimum or even disabled during sensitive real-time operations.
 If you see mediaMin onscreen or event log warning messages indicating packet/media thread pre-emption (as shown below), and the section of non-zero thread operation shown in the message seems to move around (i.e. not consistently the same section), then other applications or Linux housekeeping may be pre-empting packet/media threads and negatively impacting real-time performance.

-It's important to note that mediaMin, pktlib, and streamlib all have automatic packet and audio repair facilities that activiate when latencies, packet loss, rate mismatches, or other stream impairments are encountered.
-To some extent auto-repairs will compensate for packet/media thread pre-emption.
+It's important to note that mediaMin, pktlib, and streamlib all have automatic packet and audio repair facilities that activate when latencies, packet loss, rate mismatches, or other stream impairments are encountered.
+Auto-repairs will "see" packet/media thread pre-emption as either delayed packets or lost audio frames, and will attempt to compensate.
 For example, streamlib will repair up to 250 msec of missing audio in a stream (known as "frame loss compensation", or FLC).
 Repairs notwithstanding, frequent and sustained thread pre-emption will at some point have unrecoverable impacts on audio quality.

 #### Stream Group Output Wav Path